 We have adopted new approaches to our estate planning services during the coronavirus health emergency.
 Although similar techniques will come into use elsewhere, the methods and techniques discussed here are from a Maryland estates and trusts perspective and may or may not work in other jurisdictions.

-Our Pre-Coronavirus Procedure for Trust and Estate Clients
+Our Pre-Coronavirus Procedure

 Before the current health emergency, our standard procedure involved a high degree of client contact.
 Prior to our first meeting at our office, we generally would email or mail an initial questionnaire with the initial two pages designed to gauge the new client’s objectives.
 Our initial client conference was usually in person with only the client or clients present.
 That meeting was in our office with two lawyers for one to one and a half hours.
 If the new client was not able to come to our office because he or she was in a nursing home or assisted living facility, a lawyer would meet with the new client at the facility to discuss the issues.
 The primary reasons for this procedure was (i) so that we understood the client’s concerns and needs fully, (ii) so the client had an opportunity to hear from us various approaches to reaching their goals, and (iii) so that the estate plan that we created would work accomplish its intended purpose.
 The attorney-client interaction continued through the drafting process and we usually oversaw the signing of the final documents.